Ming dynasty: Economic breakdown and natural disasters

 During the last years of the Wanli era and those of his two successors, an economic crisis developed that was centered on a sudden widespread lack of the empire's chief medium of exchange: silver.
 The Portuguese first established trade with China in 1516.
 Following the Ming Emperor's decision to ban direct trade with Japan, Portuguese traders acted as an intermediary between China and Japan by buying Chinese silks from China and selling it to Japan for silver.
 After some initial hostilities the Portuguese gained consent from the Ming court in 1557 to settle Macau as their permanent trade base in China.
 Their role in providing silver was gradually surpassed by the Spanish, while even the Dutch challenged them for control of this trade.
 Philip IV of Spain began cracking down on illegal smuggling of silver from New Spain and Peru across the Pacific through the Philippines towards China, in favor of shipping silver mined in the Spanish Latin American colonies through Spanish ports.
 People began hoarding precious silver as there was progressively less of it, forcing the ratio of the value of copper to silver into a steep decline.
 In the 1630s a string of one thousand copper coins equaled an ounce of silver; by 1640 that sum could fetch half an ounce; and, by 1643 only one-third of an ounce.
 For peasants this meant economic disaster, since they paid taxes in silver while conducting local trade and crop sales in copper.
-Historians have debated the validity of the theory that silver shortages caused the downfall of the Ming dynasty.
+Atwell and others have argued that disruptions to silver imports in the 1630s–40s were central to the Ming fiscal collapse.

 Famines became common in northern China in the early 17th century because of unusually dry and cold weather that shortened the growing season—effects of a larger ecological event now known as the Little Ice Age.
 Famine, alongside tax increases, widespread military desertions, a declining relief system, and natural disasters such as flooding and inability of the government to properly manage irrigation and flood-control projects caused widespread loss of life and normal civility.
 The central government, starved of resources, could do very little to mitigate the effects of these calamities.
 Making matters worse, a widespread epidemic, the Great Plague of 1633–1644, spread across China from Zhejiang to Henan, killing an unknown but large number of people.
-One of the deadliest earthquake of all time, the Shaanxi earthquake of 1556, occurred during the Jiajing Emperor's reign, killing approximately 830,000 people.
+One of the deadliest earthquakes of all time, the Shaanxi earthquake of 1556, occurred during the Jiajing Emperor's reign, killing approximately 830,000 people.